 User requirements may change over time.
 This is a natural process every UXer knows about.
 So conducting research multiple times during a product’s usage life cycle is very effective in order to gain long-term insights.

 Another benefit that comes with long-term observation of your users is the possibility of detecting patterns.
 If your research process fulfills the condition of having a knowledge repository, this is a lot easier to achieve.
 By connecting old and new information, you may discover correlations between certain ways of behavior.
 Those discoveries can lead you to interesting insights.

 Supporting decision making

 Product decisions are made every day.
-There are bigger ones, like “which requirements does the product need to fulfill” and smaller ones like “which color should the button have”.
+There are bigger, important decisions like “Which requirements does the product need to fulfill?” and smaller ones like “Which color should the button have?”.

 Continuous UX research supports your product-based decisions in two ways: First, when you’re permanently talking to users, you get information on current issues quickly.
 And second, if you’ve collected a body of knowledge, you can make your decisions based on prior experiments.
-And by continuing your research your decisions are never based on user data that is already outdated.
+And by continuing your research, your decisions are never based on outdated user data.

 Unveiling hidden potential

 As Tomer Sharon states, regular studies “will only and always answer the questions they are designed to answer.
 They will almost never answer questions you didn’t know you should ask […]”.
 This is another advantage of continuous UX research that comes into effect.
 It helps you to reveal opportunities you would have never found by only doing project-specific research.